 Located about an hour and a half north of Tampa, Crystal River is exactly the sort of funky, slightly touristy, laid-back Florida town that I love.
 There's great seafood, nearby beaches, and more than enough to do to keep you busy for a short visit.

-Many people skip this part of Florida, but here are five reasons why you shouldn't skip Crystal River.
+Many people skip this part of Florida, but here are five reasons why you shouldn't skip Crystal River and the surrounding area.

 Hundreds of these gentle giants stuff themselves into springs and rivers around Crystal River each winter (and a handful are “resident” Crystal River manatees who live in the area year-round), making manatee sightseeing tours really popular.